adamtache/bitcoin-rabbit-hole/collections/_multimedia/posts-theorem-and-blockchain-languages-a-short-course-in-the-theory-of-computation.md

 ---
 layout: media
-title: Post'S Theorem And Blockchain Languages: A Short Course In The Theory Of Computation
+title: Post's Theorem And Blockchain Languages&#58 A Short Course In The Theory Of Computation
 date: 2017-02-02
 categories: ['Technical']
 author: ['Russell O’Connor']